ZaraTam/harvard-cs50/README.md

 ## Licence

-This project is licensed under the MIT License - see [LICENSE](https://github.com/ZaraTam/harvard-cs50/blob/master/LICENSE) for details
+This project is licensed under the GNU General Public License v3.0 - see [LICENSE](https://github.com/ZaraTam/harvard-cs50/blob/master/LICENSE) for details